jnuho/mkdocs/docs/blog/posts/Cat-vs.-Non-cat-Classifier-on-EKS.md

 My initial goal was to revisit the [`skills`](#skills-used) I've learned.

-With my recent interest on deep learning, I decided to create a Cat image classifying application on Kubernetes environment.
+With recent interest on deep learning, I decided to create a Cat image classifying application on Kubernetes environment.

 The prediction model uses the following steps to train a Neural Network: